Getting Ready for Your Session

 Layers and textures and can really add depth to your photos.
 Look for clothes and accessories with rich, simple detailing—embroidery, tweed, ribbons, etc—or layer pieces to add dimension and texture.
 Texture is especially important if you want a lot of black and white shots, which naturally need more visual depth and detail than color images.
 Also, because you’ll want to keep the pace going during your session, layering is a great way to make quick, convenient outfit changes—pull off the sweater, slip on the vest and you’ve got a whole new look!

-Tip #4: Dress Kids for Comfort & Movement
+Tip #4: Dress Kids for Comfort and Movement

 Kids naturally run, skip, dance and jump around during photo sessions—they’re kids!
 To avoid unnecessary aggravation, let them be comfortable in the clothes and opt for apparel that accentuates their natural energy.
 Skirts, fedoras, scarves, and knit sweaters allow for natural movement, so when the kids start getting wild, their clothes will look even better.